DKXXXL/master-thesis/pldi2023/review-reply-densed.md

 * (Review A) __"Why is W(t) a term and not a type?
 What are bold-W and bold-P needed for?"__

-  In dependent type system, a type is also a term. i.e. we have to allow `Γ ⊢ W(t) : 𝕌`.
+  In a dependent type system, a type is also a term. i.e. we have to allow `Γ ⊢ W(t) : 𝕌`.

   𝕎(t) is a typo and should be deleted.
-Thanks for pointing out.
+Thanks for pointing that out.

   ℙ is another technical detail of the system.
 Its functionality is to transform a linkage(overridable/extensible) into a module(sigma type).
-The reason it is irreplacable is because, proper abstraction cannot happen on linkage (𝕃) but only on a module (ℙ).
+The reason it is irreplaceable is that proper abstraction cannot happen on linkage (𝕃) but only on a module (ℙ).
 For example, Line 744 shows we can prove `ℙ(σ₅) ⊢ s₆ :
   A₆[p¹]` but generally `𝕃(σ₅) ⊢ s₆ : A₆[p¹]` not provable for non-trivial
   `A₆`.